spinnaker/spinnaker.github.io/community/contributing/docs/local-clone.md

 {% include toc %}

-If your changes are larger than a few lines or involve multiple files, you should fork the `spinnaker/spinnaker.github.io` repository and work from a local clone.
+If you are going to make a lot of changes, you can fork the `spinnaker/spinnaker.github.io` repository and work from a local clone.
 Make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed on your computer and have configured your GitHub account.
-See the [GitHub Help](https://help.github.com/en/github) for details.
+See the [GitHub Help](https://help.github.com) for details.

 ## Fork the Spinnaker documentation repository